-The following Dispute Resolution guidance note Produced in partnership with Rosemary Ioannou of Vannin Capital provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with Rosemary Ioannou of Vannin Capital provides comprehensive and up to date legal information covering:

 This Practice Note sets out the standard approach that funders adopt when assessing a case and deciding whether to fund it.
 Written by Vannin Capital, it also provides an insight as to issues which this funder considers during the process.